mkuokkanen/seda-proto/README.md

 [Embedded Jetty 9](http://www.eclipse.org/jetty/) for WebSocket implementation.
 Seems to be still somewhat work in progress, with major rewrites even inside version 9.
 * Alt: Java EE 7 compatible application server and its WebSocket support via JSR 356?
 Don't want to go that way.
+* Alt: Spring Boot.
+Might work, but I wan't select components myself.

 [Disruptor 3](http://lmax-exchange.github.io/disruptor/) for implementing SEDA (queues, stages).
 Background info in article [The LMAX Architecture - Martin Fowler](http://martinfowler.com/articles/lmax.html)
  * Alt: Multiple ArrayBlockingQueue objects or other Java List objects with self-managed threads.
 Disruptor has better feeling.

 [json-simple](http://code.google.com/p/json-simple/) for handling json.
 Seems to work.
 JSON Java side has multiple different solutions, hard to know which would be right.
+* Alt: [jackson](https://github.com/FasterXML/jackson) seems to be one stop solution for all your needs. goes to "is this all required?" category
 * Alt: [gson](https://code.google.com/p/google-gson/) might be interesting
 * Alt: [minimal-json](http://eclipsesource.com/blogs/2013/04/18/minimal-json-parser-for-java/) seems nice, but no maven artifact to be found. [https://github.com/ralfstx/minimal-json](blog)